INTERESTED IN GOVERNANCE AT FHS?

 - measuring the school’s impact and progress towards its strategic objectives

-- ensuring the required policies and procedures are in place and the school is operating effectively in line with these policies
+- ensuring the required policies and procedures are in place and the trust is operating effectively in line with these policies

-- evaluating relevant data and feedback provided by school leaders and external reporting on all aspects of school performance
+- evaluating relevant data and feedback provided by senior leaders and external reporting on all aspects of trust performance

-- asking challenging questions of school leaders in order to hold them to account
+- asking challenging questions of the senior leaders in order to hold them to account

 - ensuring that there are policies and procedures in place to deal with complaints effectively